rkoeninger/ShenScript/docs/internals.rst

    :returns: ShenScript environment object.

+.. function:: (shen-script.ast)

+   Returns a JavaScript object with all the JavaScript AST constructor functions.

+   :returns: The :js:`exports` of the :js:`ast` module.

 .. function:: (shen-script.lookup-function Name)

    Allows lookup of global function by name instead of building wrapper lambdas or the like.